okeuday/pest/README.markdown

 cause Erlang source code to be insecure.

-The tool is provided in the form of an escript (an Erlang script) which may also be used as a module, however, module usage currently requires changing the first line of the file to not have a `#` character (can insert `%` to comment it out, there is a bug filed about this problem at [ERL-289](https://bugs.erlang.org/browse/ERL-289)).
+The tool is provided in the form of an escript (an Erlang script) which may also be used as a module.
 Usage of the script is provided with the `-h` command line argument, with the output shown below:

     Usage pest.erl [OPTION] [FILES] [DIRECTORIES]